-Opioids are a set of substances derived from opium.
+Opioids are a set of substances including medications, illicit drugs, and more that are derived from opium.

-These substances are then artificially made and are used in a medical context as medications.
+These natural substances are then artificially made and are used in a medical context as medications.

 – Oxycodone (Oxycontin, Roxycodone, Percocoet, Roxicet)